julienherrero/awesome-list/README.md

 - [janaipakos/ghibliapi](https://github.com/janaipakos/ghibliapi) - A simple API for Studio Ghibli resources.
 Unofficial/fan-made
 - [michalbe/md-file-tree](https://github.com/michalbe/md-file-tree) - Generate markdown list of all the files in a directory.
 Now also with emoji 📂 📄
 - [oldboyxx/jira_clone](https://github.com/oldboyxx/jira_clone) - A simplified Jira clone built with React/Babel (Client), and Node/TypeScript (API).
 Auto formatted with Prettier, tested with Cypress.
+- [parvardegr/sharing](https://github.com/parvardegr/sharing) - Sharing is a command-line tool to share directories and files from the CLI to iOS and Android devices without the need of an extra client app
 - [photodow/wiki-helpers](https://github.com/photodow/wiki-helpers) - This action offers a number of helpers to help automate some of the laborious tasks across many files within a wiki.
 For example generating table of contents or backlinking references.
 - [r-spacex/SpaceX-API](https://github.com/r-spacex/SpaceX-API) - :rocket: Open Source REST API for SpaceX launch, rocket, core, capsule, starlink, launchpad, and landing pad data.
 - [typicode/json-server](https://github.com/typicode/json-server) - Get a full fake REST API with zero coding in less than 30 seconds (seriously)